MrBiscuit/BCCircularMenu/README.md

 # BCCircularMenu
 ---
-This is a simple, adaptive circular menu with toggling animation for cocoa touch.
+This is a simple, adaptive circular menu that spreads out on touch and activates upon release with toggling animation for cocoa touch.
 You can easily arrange them however you want.

 ### Features
 ---